Blue – Green Algae

 What is blue algae good for?

-Some people use blue-green algae for treating precancerous growths inside the mouth, twitching of the eyelids, boosting the immune system, improving memory, increasing energy and metabolism, improving exercise performance, lowering cholesterol, preventing heart disease, healing wounds, and improving digestion and bowel ..
+Some people use blue-green algae for treating precancerous growths inside the mouth, twitching of the eyelids, boosting the immune system, improving memory, increasing energy and metabolism, improving exercise performance, lowering lipid balance, preventing heart condition, healing wounds, and improving digestion and bowel ..

 What happens if you swim in water with blue green algae?